- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

 It is an ideal island for relaxation and tranquility with your partner.
 However, if you want to go out at night, you have options.
 Don’ forget to try fish cooked in several different ways and visit the Venetian Castle, a trademark of the island.

 Last but not least, Folegandros is an island that if you go there once, you will always return.
 It is ‘the island of moderation’ and the right place for those looking for a more alternative honeymoon.
-Regardless, it also gives options for those looking for elegance and luxury.
+Regardless, it also gives options for those looking for a luxury vacation in Greece.

 A Greek island honeymoon doesn’t equal an empty wallet.
 But, especially if you choose to visit the less-known Greek islands, you’ll find that they can be highly affordable.